genesiscommunitysuccess/docs/docs/01_getting-started/02_quick-start/00_hardware-and-software.md

 </details>

 ## gradle.properties file
 You must create or edit a **gradle.properties** file inside a **.gradle** folder on your user directory.
-This file must contain your Genesis Artifactory password in a [base64 encrypted text](https://www.base64encode.org/), for example:
+This file must contain your Genesis Artifactory password in clear text, for example:

 ```shell
 genesisArtifactoryUser=<JaneDee>